Quidditch (real-life sport): Snitch

-The flag is a tennis ball placed at the bottom of a long yellow pouch that is attached to the back of the flag runner's shorts like in tag rugby.
-The flag-runner is allowed to be more physical than other players.
+The snitch is a tennis ball placed at the bottom of a long yellow pouch that is attached to the back of the snitch runner's shorts like in tag rugby.
+The snitch runner is allowed to be more physical than other players.

-Only seekers may make advances towards the flag or the flag runner, and no forceful contact with the flag runner is allowed.
-If the flag is not caught within a certain period of time, handicaps for the flag runner come into play.
-Catching the flag awards 30 points.
+Only seekers may make advances towards the snitch or the snitch runner, and no forceful contact with the snitch runner is allowed.
+If the snitch is not caught within a certain period of time, handicaps for the snitch runner come into play.
+Catching the snitch awards 30 points.

-As of the release of Rulebook 8, the flag runner is relegated to playing only on the field in the same fashion as the other players.
-Previously, flag runners left the pitch to be pursued by seekers returning to the field after a predetermined amount of time.
+As of the release of Rulebook 8, the snitch runner is relegated to playing only on the field in the same fashion as the other players.
+Previously, snitch runners left the pitch to be pursued by seekers returning to the field after a predetermined amount of time.